 "Pathway of Hope aligns with what Jean had been doing her entire career in helping families," Marvin said.
 "Breaking the cycle of poverty through mentoring and education is so important."

 Pathway of Hope serves thousands of families and is offered at every Salvation Army operation center in Minnesota and North Dakota.
 Together, these centers provide food, shelter and care for nearly 735,000 people annually.

 "The Salvation Army's mission highly matches the interests of Jean, and therefore mine," Marvin said.
 "Giving to it has been an easy relationship to develop and carry on."

 Marvin has established a Planned Gift to The Salvation Army.

-There are many other types of Planned Gifts.
-These gifts have financial benefits that may allow you to increase the size of your estate, save on taxes, receive income for life, and more.
-Making a Planned Gift is a wonderful way to support The Salvation Army and the people we serve.
-To learn more, please call 651-746-3504 or visit TheSalArmyGiftPlan.org.
+There are many types of Planned Gifts, all of which have financial benefits that may allow you to increase the size of your estate, save on taxes, receive income for life, and more.
+Making a Planned Gift creates a lasting legacy that supports The Salvation Army and the people we serve far into the future.